Learning and training opportunities that advance decent work for all women and men

 ILS for media

-The Maritime Labour Convention includes compliance and enforcement components that protect seafarers’ rights to decent work.
+The Maritime Labour Convention, 2006 includes compliance and enforcement components that protect seafarers’ rights to decent work.
 It sets minimum requirements for working and living conditions, including recruitment practices, employment conditions, and occupational safety and health.

 ILS and non-standard forms of employment

-Temporary employment, part-time work, and dependent self-employment are just a few non-standard forms of employment popular today.
-International labour standards help regulate and govern these evolving work arrangements.
+Temporary employment, part-time work and on-call work, agency work and multi-party employment, as well as disguised employment and dependent self-employment are non-standard forms of employment arrangements in today’s world of work.
+International labour standards help regulate and govern these evolving forms of employment relationships.

 ILS implementation and reporting